Belloabraham121/zest-network/backend/README.md

 ### ⛽ Gasless Transactions

-Supports EIP-2612 for gasless token approvals (e.g., USDC), with the backend covering gas fees on Mantle and deducting a 1% fee via an escrow contract.
+Supports EIP-2612 for gasless token approvals (e.g., USDC), with the backend covering gas fees on Mantle and deducting a fee.

 ### 📱 WhatsApp Integration